getify/You-Dont-Know-JS/up & going/ch1.md

 console.log( amount );		// 199.98

-// convert `amount` to a string, and
+// to demo explicit coercion of a number to a string, and
-// add "$" on the beginning
-amount = "$" + String( amount );
+// then the ability to manipulate that string amount = "$" + String( amount );

 console.log( amount );		// "$199.98"